Killing of Lal Chand Sohag: Event

-Investigation
+Investigation and charges

-As of July 15, eight suspects have been apprehended by Dhaka Metropolitan Police (DMP), Rapid Action Battalion and the Bangladesh Army.
+By July 2025, police arrested 9 accused involved in the incident.
+Three of the arrested persons admitted to being involved in the incident.
 In total, 19 people received an FIR.
-According to DB, the law enforcement unit is said to be working tirelessly to find and apprehend the rest of the perpetrators.

 Many of those involved in the incident were identified as members of various political wings of the Bangladesh Nationalist Party (BNP).
 In particular, some leaders and activists of BNP-affiliated organizations Jubo Dal, Chhatra Dal, and Swechchhasebak Dal were identified in the video footage.
 Immediately after this, these organizations expelled their four members for life.

+List of Accused

+On 12 July 2026, Dhaka First Additional Metropolitan Sessions Judge's Court indicted 21 people over the murder.
+Of them 10 are in custody, 3 are on bail and 8 remain at large.